Varshitha2324/TributeForm/README.md

 # TributeForm
-A basic tribute form to explain the tags in HTMLan dCSS properties.
+A basic tribute form to explain the tags in HTMLand CSS properties.